Rockneeraj/mininet/README.md

 ### Installation

 * Download OVSForest Source code from git
-* install source code by util/install -n
+* install source code by
+  `util/install -n`
-* Set IPv4 forwarding and proxy arp on host machine (if not configured).
+* Set IPv4 forwarding and proxy arp on host machine to enable host machine to talk to switches ( if not configured ) `/proc/sys/net/ipv4/conf/r1/proxy_arp` `/proc/sys/net/ipv4/ip_forward`
-   (/proc/sys/net/ipv4/conf/r1/proxy arp)
-   (/proc/sys/net/ipv4/ip forward)
 * Set route for host machine in router (r0) machine.
 * Set default gateway on switches and hosts as per node connectivity.

 ### Confirmation Steps

-* Controller and vxlan bridge is there on base machine
+* Controller and vxlan bridge is there on base machine with configured IP
 * Base machine can ping switches successfully.
 * Switches can ping base machine successfully.